higgi13425/medicaldata/README.md

     available under the Reference tab above, or within R by using `help(dataset_name)` <br>

-### Datasets
+## List of Datasets

-Click on the name of a dataset for more details.
+Click on links below for more details about the variables included in the dataset in the Codebook, and details about the dataset itself in the Description Document.

 | Dataset          | Codebook                                                                                                          | Description document                                                                                            |
 |:-----------------|:------------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------|